Sponsored Link •

 So we had to define a linearization ordering for Scala, which we did.
 But then the problem became how can a mixin discover all the other mixins?
 Say they need some service from another mixin; how can they specify that?
 The standard object-oriented way to do that is through abstract members, and that works well as long as you're dealing with methods.
 But we also had to deal with variables.
 How can mixins find each others' fields?
 And more importantly, we had to deal with types.
 Because we had type nesting from the start, something like inner classes, which is another thing I believe is really important.
 If you do mixin composition, how can a trait find out about the inner classes of all the other traits, so they can get at those classes?
 We discovered—it was more of a discovery than a design—that we could do that by having an abstraction over the self type.

-object you create had better have the same as the idea of what
+the object you create had better have the same as the idea of

 This technique of abstracting over the self-type was very rewarding to discover.
 It happened when we built a calculus early on to study these things formally.
 It was called the nu-object calculus—νObj, with the Greek letter ν—and we published it in the European Conference on Object-Oriented Programming in 2003 (ECOOP 2003).
 We originally discovered this notion as just a technical trick to make some of the treatment simpler in the calculus.
 Only later on did it occur to us that maybe this would be useful for something in the language.
 We didn't really know too much yet about what it would be useful for, but we decided to try and put it in.
 Since it was our calculus, we decided to do that.
 Only later on did we discover that it achieves the fundamental principle of letting a trait declare what it requires of the other traits with which it will be mixed in.
 That's actually something that's solved nowadays by tools such as Spring, and it's called dependency injection.
 Except that dependency injection typically only works for fields, and maybe for methods, but we have it working for types as well.
 Also, in Scala it's done statically rather than at runtime, and secondly, it gives us type safety for these inner types.
 So in a sense we can push it much further than what the tools such as Spring can currently do.